-Academic transcripts and other educational affairs-related certificates are issued either by the Student Information Services (S.I.S.) or the Academic Affairs Section depending on type of certificate.
+Academic transcripts and other educational affairs-related certificates are issued either by the S.I.S.
+[Student Information Service (Automatic certificate issuing machine)] or the Academic Affairs Section or the Student Support Services Section depending on type of certificate.

 To request an office other than S.I.S. to issue a certificate, use the Request for Issuing a Certificate (attached with a designated certificate stamp).